zulip/zulip/docs/subsystems/conversion.md

   `avatars/`, assorted files in `uploads/`, `avatars/records.json`, `uploads/records.json`, `zerver_attachment_messages`

-When it comes to exporting attachment data, we have some minor volume issues, but the main concern is just that there are **lots of moving parts**:
+When it comes to exporting attachment data, Zulip has some minor volume issues, but the main concern is just that there are **lots of moving parts**:

-- S3 needs to be up, and we get some metadata from it as well as files.
+- S3 needs to be up, and Zulip get some metadata from it as well as files.
-- We have security concerns about copying over only files that belong to users who approved the transfer.
+- There are security concerns about copying over only files that belong to users who approved the transfer.
-- This piece is just different in how we store data from all the other DB-centric pieces.
+- This piece is just different in how Zulip stores data from all the other DB-centric pieces.
-- At import time we have to populate the `m2m` table (but fortunately, this is pretty low risk in terms of breaking anything.)
+- At import time Zulip has to populate the `m2m` table (but fortunately, this is pretty low risk in terms of breaking anything.)

 #### Recipient Data